Chrisae9/chis-website/content/blog/website.md

 ---
 title: Hosting a Gatsby Blog on a Linux Server
 date: 2021-02-07 05:02:38
-category: server
+category: tutorials
 draft: false
 ---

 Creating a blog is a form of documentation, it allows you to write about things that don't necessarily belong in a GitHub README.
 It shows others your progress, serving as a record keeper for all of the things you find important.
 It is your home on the internet.

-My goal of this project was not learn web development, but to jumpstart my first blog.
+My goal for this project was not to learn web development but to jumpstart my first blog.
 After searching the internet for a while, I came across [Gatsby](https://www.gatsbyjs.com/) which seemed like it would provide the best interface for getting a website up quickly.
 I decided to use [Gatsby Starter Bee](https://github.com/JaeYeopHan/gatsby-starter-bee) which was a very simple but elegant blog template.

 ## Creating the Website